ckfinder/ckfinder-docs-samples/README.md

 * Add a context menu item.
 * Add a toolbar button.

+### CustomPage

+Sample plugin which adds a button that opens a separate page with its own toolbar, inside CKFinder.

+This plugin illustrates how to:

+ * Add a button to the main toolbar.
+ * Create own toolbar and add a button to it.
+ * Create, show and close own page and render a view (custom HTML) inside.

 ### FolderInfo

 Sample plugin which displays folder information in the files pane.